Quick overview

 - Cash payment at the office: This method is suitable for senior citizens or those who do not have access to banking services.

-If you are not sure how to pay your bin fee or how much to pay in the first place, contact your local authority.
+If you are not sure how to pay your bin fee or how much to pay at all, contact your local authority.
 Information about the fees is also usually available on the council’s website.
+If you are still unsure, we will be happy to help.

 In some European countries, such as Germany and Austria, the fee is calculated on the basis of the amount of waste actually produced.
 Each household has special bags or chips on their bins to record how much waste they throw away.